winhows5/Leetcode-Answers/README.md

  }()
 ```

 It's a way to increase the running speed which has nothing to do with the algorithm.
-In more detail, 'std:ios::sync_with_stdio(false)' would cancel the input / output buffer of iostream, and 'cin.tie(NULL)' would remove the binding between 'cin' and 'cout'.
-Both of them will save running time, making the efficiency of 'cin / cout' is almost the same as 'scanf / printf'.
+In more detail, `std:ios::sync_with_stdio(false)` would cancel the input / output buffer of iostream, and `cin.tie(NULL)` would remove the binding between `cin` and `cout`.
+Both of them will save running time, making the efficiency of `cin / cout` is almost the same as `scanf / printf`.